microsoft/WhatTheHack/001-IntroToKubernetes/Student/10-networking.md

 In this challenge you will be enabling DNS, installing an Ingress Controller and learning how the "Ingress" resource in Kubernetes works.

-Note:  This challenge will be a bit more "guided" than the others.
-While these features are straightforward to implement (as you will see), it could be quite challenging (no pun intended) to get them working in a short period of time with just a "read the docs" approach.

 ## Part 1:  DNS for Public IPs
 In the previous challenges, we accessed our service via an IP address.
-What if you want to use a DNS name to reach the service?
-That's possible using the following method:
+Humans prefer names to IP addresses, so let's create a DNS name for accessing our service.

-1. You need to add a metadata annotation to your content-web service.
-See [this link](https://docs.microsoft.com/en-us/azure/aks/static-ip#apply-a-dns-label-to-the-service) for more information.
+1. Your first task is to add a dns label to your __content-web__ service.
 2. Your service should now be available at the url http://[myserviceuniquelabel].[location].cloudapp.azure.com.
 3. Verify that the DNS record has been created (nslookup or dig), and then test this url in your browser.
 4. Discuss with your coach how you might link a 'real' DNS name (eg, conferenceinfo.fabmedical.com) with this "azure-specific" DNS name (eg, conferenceinfo.eastus.cloudapp.azure.com)